remotephone/shodan-alert-streamer/README.md

 You'll need
 - A Shodan API key
 - An AWS SNS enabled access key and secret key
-- A docker or place to run stacks
+- A docker swarm or place to run stacks

+- Update the credentials by setting the environmental variables in the docker-compose file.
+- docker stack deploy it

 ## AWS Permissions